chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_cron_syntax.rst

 * ``attribute`` is zero (or more) of the attributes that are available for this resource
 * ``:action`` is the step that the resource will ask the provider to take during the |chef client| run

-For example, the following example runs weekly cookbook reports:
+For example, weekly cookbook reports:

 .. code-block:: ruby